joel-beck/readnext/README.md

 ## Usage

 The user interface for generating recommendations is designed to be simple and easy to use.
-It relies on the top-level `readnext()` function, which takes two required arguments and one optional keyword argument:
+It relies on the top-level `readnext()` function, which takes two required and one optional keyword argument:

 - An identifier for the query paper.
 This can be the Semanticscholar ID, Semanticscholar URL, Arxiv ID, or Arxiv URL of the paper.
 This argument is required and should be provided as a string.

     **Term Definition**:

     - The Semanticscholar *ID* is a 40-digit hexadecimal string at the end of the Semanticscholar URL after the last forward slash.
     For example, the Semanticscholar ID for the URL `https://www.semanticscholar.org/paper/67c4ffa7f9c25e9e0f0b0eac5619070f6a5d143d` is `67c4ffa7f9c25e9e0f0b0eac5619070f6a5d143d`.
     - The Arxiv *ID* is a 4-digit number followed by a dot followed by a 5-digit number at the end of the Arxiv URL after the last forward slash.